hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 called a "fixed point combinator", because successive applications don't change the value: if `x = f(x) = f(f(x)) = ...`, then `x` is a fixed point of `f`.
-A cool property is that an expression is never fully reduced: there is always a new reduction to be made, because there is always a `Y foo` left in there.
+A cool property is that an expression is never fully reduced: there is always a new reduction to be made because there is always a `Y foo` left in there.

 Deriving the Y-combinator